benc-uk/nodejs-api-starter/readme.md

 - `limit` - Limit number of results returned
 - `skip` - Skip a number of results, use for pagination

-Note. omitting all params (i.e. no query string at all) results in documents of the given model being returned from the DB
+Note.
+Omitting all params (i.e. no query string at all) results in all documents of the given model being returned from the DB

 URL examples:
 - `/api/things?cheese=cheddar`